Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Important: Prevent your radiation therapy reference marks from fading.
 These ink marks are used to help position you for treatment.
 When you bathe, don’t scrub them.
 Let water run over them.
 Pat them dry gently.
-Do not remove marks until your technologist tells you it’s okay.
+Do not remove marks until your technologist tells you it’s OK.

 Wear loose clothing.
 This will help prevent rubbing on sensitive skin.